PratyushPratapSingh/Sarthi_REST_api/README.md

 7. On testing on local machine please install the specific version of the libraries to work smoothly because some of the latest one is not work properly like in my case waitress==2.0.0 is not working but waitress==1.4.4 is working smoothly

+8. Special attention if you want to update some book you have to enter all details however I can change using either in models view or in api view but in this project you have to enter all fields to update field and offcourse pay special attention for "isbn" field while inserting because all 13 digit numbers are not isbn which bother me a lot while creating this field however I have used extra library to use isbn number.